For this church:

 Nottingham South Deanery

-The church was partially dismantled in 1844 and largely rebuilt in 1884 on the site of what was possibly the chapel of the Hospital of St Anthony, part of the monastic buildings of Lenton Priory founded before 1108 by William Peveril.
+The church was partially demolished in 1844 and rebuilt in 1883-4 by the architects Evans & Jolley on the site of what was possibly the chapel of the Hospital of St Anthony, part of the monastic buildings of Lenton Priory founded before 1108 by William Peveril.

 It is thought that the walls of the chancel are those of the original 12th century chapel.
 Norman carving can be seen on the two blocks of stone that form part of the present altar step.